Our Leadership Team 2020

 ARTICLE IV - DUES

-B. The fiscal year shall be from July 1st to June 30th and the Club year shall begin with the installation of the new Officers.
+B. The fiscal year shall be from July 1st to June 30th and the Club year shall begin with the first meeting of the new board.

 C. Dues of new members joining after January 1st, shall be prorated at one half the normal membership fee.

-D. Renewals and Dues for the following year are due by September 1st in order to be included in the new directory.
+D. Renewals and dues for the following year are due by a date to be set and announced by the Membership Chair, in order to be included in the new directory.

 ARTICLE V - MEETINGS